LegendaryGuard/BFP/README.md

     NOTE: until now, there's no fully compileable QVM tool found for Linux.

     * #### _Building shared libraries (.so)_:

+    Install the build-essential packages, which is also known as a meta-package, it contains the GCC compiler all the other essentials used to compile the software written in C and C++ language.
+    ```
+    sudo apt-get install build-essential
+    ```

     Simply execute:
     ```sh